-Time, place, and manner restrictions are content-neutral limitations imposed by the government on expressive activity.
-Such restrictions come in many forms — imposing limits on the noise level of speech, capping the number of protesters who may occupy a given forum, barring early-morning or late-evening demonstrations, and restricting the size or placement of signs on government property.
+Time, place and manner restrictions are content-neutral limitations imposed by the government on expressive activity.
+Such restrictions come in many forms, such as imposing limits on the noise level of speech, capping the number of protesters who may occupy a given forum, barring early-morning or late-evening demonstrations, and restricting the size or placement of signs on government property.
 Such regulations are frequently upheld and represent a common part of the regulatory landscape in most cities and counties.
-To survive First Amendment constitutional challenges, such restrictions must satisfy a three-prong test outlined by the Supreme Court in Ward v.
-Rock Against Racism (1989).
-First, the regulation must be content neutral.
-Second, it must be narrowly tailored to serve a significant governmental interest.
-Third, it must leave open ample alternative channels for communicating the speaker’s message.
+In this photo, a protestor pokes fun at protest signs.
+Regulations about the size and placement of such signs are content-neutral limitations frequently upheld in courts.
+(Image via Wikimedia Commons, CC BY 3.0)

 Police Department of Chicago v.
-Mosley (1972) provides an example of a time, place, and manner regulation that failed the content-neutrality requirement.
-In Mosley an ordinance prohibited all picketing within 150 feet of any school building while classes were in session; however, picketing was allowed if the school was involved in a labor dispute.
+Mosley (1972) provides an example of a time, place and manner regulation that failed the content-neutrality requirement.
+In Mosley an ordinance prohibited all picketing within 150 feet of any school building while classes were in session.
+However, picketing was allowed if the school was involved in a labor dispute.

 Mosley does not exemplify the only way that a speech restriction can violate the content-neutrality requirement.
 Even if the regulation does not, as in Mosley, expressly discriminate on the basis of subject matter, it can run afoul of the content-neutrality requirement if the circumstances surrounding its enactment or the history of its enforcement reveal a governmental intent to favor or punish particular messages.

 Speech restrictions will be deemed content neutral, even if they impinge more severely on a particular speaker or message, so long as the government can credibly justify its regulation as serving purposes that have nothing to do with the content of speech.